JoeyEamigh/react-native-text-recognition/README.md

 Very basic text recognition utilizing the Vision framework on iOS and Firebase ML on Android

-I am planning on creating a version that utilizes Firebase ML on both iOS and Android.
-Stay tuned on the [ml-only](https://github.com/JoeyEamigh/react-native-text-recognition/tree/ml-only) branch!
+I also have a version that utilizes Firebase ML on both iOS and Android.
+You can check that out or install it on the [ml-only](https://github.com/JoeyEamigh/react-native-text-recognition/tree/ml-only) branch!

 ## Installation